“Every child is an artist. The problem is how to remain an artist once we grow up.” Pablo Picasso

 Kids are used to strict boundaries and scaffolding.
 If you give them the freedom and time to be creative sometimes they don’t cope.
 It’s a bit like opening the door to a birdcage and the bird stays still.
 Some kids embrace the opportunity and blossom.
+Some freeze.
 Being creative takes confidence and bravery.
 It also requires that students are not limited by a fear of failure.

 According to the work of Bryan Greetham, the ten characteristics we need to cultivate in kids to enable them to be creative thinkers are:

 - The ability to declutter the mind